 FIRST HOME BUYERS

-22 First home buyers are persons entering the home ownership market for the first time.
-In 2014, it was established that some lenders were reporting only loans extended to first home buyers who had also received a First Home Owner Grant; instead of all first home buyers.
-The methodology used to adjust the estimates to account for the under-reporting was published in Information Paper: Changes to the method of estimating loan commitments to first home buyers, 2015 (cat. no. 5609.0.55.003) released on the ABS website on 4 February 2015.
+22 First home buyers are people entering the home ownership market for the first time.
+In 2014, it was established that some lenders were reporting only loans extended to first home buyers who had also received a First Home Owner Grant, instead of all first home buyers.
+The method used to adjust the estimates to account for the under-reporting is outlined in Information Paper: Changes to the method of estimating loan commitments to first home buyers, 2015 (cat. no. 5609.0.55.003).

-23 The ABS and APRA worked successfully with lenders to ensure that all loans to first home buyers are reported, regardless of whether or not they received a First Home Owner Grant.
-As a result, from August 2016, the number of first home buyers no longer require adjustment as most lenders are reporting correctly.
-In the process of working with lenders, corrected historical data has been reported by some lenders and this improved data has been used to re-estimate the first home buyer statistics from July 2016 to October 2012.
-Information relating to these revisions and methods of estimating loans to first home buyers, can be found in the Information Paper: Changes to ABS First Home Buyer Statistics, Australia, 2016 (cat. no. 5609.0.55.004) released on the ABS website on 4 October 2016.
+23 The ABS and APRA work with lenders to ensure that all loans to first home buyers are reported, regardless of whether or not they received a First Home Owner Grant.
+Corrected historical data reported by some lenders was used to re-estimate the first home buyer statistics from July 2016 to October 2012.
+Information relating to these revisions and methods of estimating loans to first home buyers can be found in Information Paper: Changes to ABS First Home Buyer Statistics, Australia, 2016 (cat. no. 5609.0.55.004).

-32 Smoothing seasonally adjusted series reduces the impact of the irregular component of the seasonally adjusted series and creates trend estimates.
+34 Smoothing seasonally adjusted series reduces the impact of the irregular component of the seasonally adjusted series and creates trend estimates.
 These trend estimates are derived by applying a 13-term Henderson-weighted moving average to all but the last six months of the respective seasonally adjusted series.
 Trend series are created for the last six months by applying surrogates of the Henderson moving average to the seasonally adjusted series.
-For further information, refer to Information Paper: A Guide to Interpreting Time Series-Monitoring Trends: An Overview (cat. no. 1349.0) or email the Assistant Director, Time Series Analysis at email@example.com.
+For further information, refer to Information Paper: A Guide to Interpreting Time Series-Monitoring Trends (cat. no. 1349.0).

 EFFECTS OF ROUNDING